You’ve received your set of the clearest aligners on the planet! So how do you care for them,

-● Soak your aligners.
-Never brush them.
-If you do have to use a brush to remove debris, ensure that it is a soft bristle brush and use it to gently remove the debris.
+● Soak your aligners, and only use a soft bristle tooth-brush to remove debris.
 Use lukewarm (never hot) water and a little vinegar to keep your trays clear and sanitized.

 This may be a good time to think about getting an extra pair of retainers for yourself (they last for years if kept well), and they're always good to have in case you misplace a set.
 Get an extra set by clicking here, or if you want to we offer $75 OFF - click here for 2 sets.

 In a cup, mix 1 part white vinegar to 3 parts warm (not hot) water.

 Soak your aligners in the liquid for 20 minutes, then rinse in cool water.

 ● Brush and floss your teeth before reinserting your aligners.
 Oral hygiene is key to maintaining healthy teeth and avoiding cavities and decay.
-Since your NewSmile™ aligners are form fitted, failing to brush and floss before using them can trap harmful particles between your teeth and aligner, which increases your risk for dental issues.
+Failing to brush and floss before putting them back on can trap harmful particles between your teeth and aligner, which increases your risk for dental issues.

 ● Wash your hands before handling your aligners, and put one aligner on at a time.
 Rinse your aligners well after removing them the first time from their packaging.

 ● Do NOT leave your aligners exposed or unprotected.
 When your aligners are out of your mouth, keep them in your aligner carry case.
 Aside from an increased risk of misplacing them, leaving your aligners in the open exposes them to harmful germs and bacteria.
 Also avoid putting them in napkins while dining out to avoid accidentally throwing them away thinking they're just used napkins.